JohnBaer3/JustDanceClone/README.md

 <img src="https://github.com/JohnBaer3/JustDanceClone/blob/main/IMG_6957.PNG" width="200" height="400">

-4. The results are tallied up and displayed on the final screen.
+4. The results are tallied up, and displayed on the final screen.

 ## App in action:
 https://vimeo.com/504189098